Bernardo-MG/development-docs/general/code_style.md

 ## Tabs

 Tabulations should be avoided.
 The common alternative for them is using three or four spaces.
-The recommended number is three, just because it makes the code look more compact.
+If possible use three, just because it makes the code look more compact.

 [google_style]: https://google.github.io/styleguide/